AnyChart/docs.anychart.com/Axes_and_Grids/Axes_Labels_Formatting.md

 ### Stagger Mode

-When you have a lot of long labels, you may find useful to use {api:anychart.core.axes.Linear#staggerLines}**.staggerLines()**{api} display mode for labels, this may work particularly good on xAxis, when labels contain category names, you can set how many stagger lines there may be:
+When you have a lot of long labels, you may find useful to use {api:anychart.core.axes.Linear#staggerLines}**staggerLines()**{api} display mode for labels, this may work particularly good on xAxis, when labels contain category names, you can set how many stagger lines there may be:

 ```
   var xAxis = chart.xAxis();